orbitturner/TPDevWeb_SIMPLONP3/TP1_FRONT/README.md

 [![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Matias Singers](https://mts.io) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Orbit Turner](http://orbitturner.yj.fr) has waived all copyright and related or neighboring rights to this work.

 ______________________________________________________